tektutor/tekton-jan-2023/Day6/README.md

 # Day 6

+## What is ConfigMaps?
+- key/value pair
+- supported by Kubernetes, hence also works in OpenShift
+- can be used to store your application configuration information
+- typically, only non-sensitive data like application logs path, your application logo path, some environment settings, etc

+## What is Secrets?
+- key/value pair
+- supported by Kubernetes, hence also works in OpenShift
+- can be used to store login credentials or any other sensitive information
+- the data (key/value) stored inside secrets are encrypted and will be invisible
+- but Kubernetes/OpenShift application will be able to securely access then and use it

 ## Installing Operator SDK
 # What is Kubernetes Operators?
 - is a way to extend a Kubernetes/OpenShift API